GabrielCalin/PlotKing/roadmap.md

      - Max tokens per chapter.
      - Timeout and retry policies.
      - Temperature, top-p, and verbosity controls.
+     - Reasoning parameters (reasoning effort, etc.).
      - Prompt Customization.
+     - Add support for additional LLM providers (DeepSeek, OpenRouter, Grok, Kimi K2, etc.).

 23. **Pipeline Improvements**
-   - At validate, provide sequentially: expanded plot, chapter overview, and chapters.
+   - At validate after edit, provide sequentially: expanded plot, chapter overview, and chapters.
    - Extract chapter descriptions as a list with AI before generating a chapter, providing only the description of the chapter to be generated + full previous chapters, not descriptions of all chapters.
    - Option for Summarize instead of Full Chapters in the context provided to the LLM when writing a new chapter, with Summarize also defining things like open points, things to remember for the next sections.
+   - Method for chapters overview for many chapters to generate correctly (currently either if there are many it doesn't write them all, or they become shorter towards the end).
+   - Call replace tools at editor - chat instead of full regeneration with an intent analyzer that decides if there are small changes (so call replace tools) or large (regeneration).

+24. **Dockerfile and Docker Hub PlotKing**
+   - Create Dockerfile for PlotKing.
+   - Publish PlotKing image to Docker Hub.

-24. **Automatic Translation**
+25. **Automatic Translation**
    - Add automatic **multi-language translation** for full books or chapters.
    - Universal model-agnostic design, with export to any supported language.
    - **Main Language System**: There will be a main language, and translated versions will only allow either re-generation from scratch or generation with minimal changes + manual edits.

-25. **Editor Functions in Manual Mode**
+26. **Editor Functions in Manual Mode**
    - Add formatting options (bold, italic, etc.) for manual editing mode.

 ---

 ## 💬 Phase 6 — Advanced Interaction & Collaboration

-26. **Advanced Cross-Chapter Chat**
+27. **Advanced Cross-Chapter Chat**
    - A global AI chat that can handle **multi-chapter edits** and **story-level refactoring**.
    - Allows broader transformations such as tone adjustment, pacing changes, or multi-arc restructuring.
    - Edit and chat with the validator based on results.

-27. **Character & Object Modification**
+28. **Character & Object Modification**
    - Provide an interface to modify a character's **personality, appearance, relationships, or role**.
    - Extendable to modify **key objects** or **locations** across chapters.
    - System ensures consistency by updating references in future (and optionally past) chapters.

-28. **Automated Tests (UI Scenario Based)**
+29. **Automated Tests (UI Scenario Based)**
    - Implement automated UI tests based on user scenarios.
    - Test critical workflows end-to-end to ensure reliability and prevent regressions.
+   - Automated tests chosen by AI from the entire suite based on diff branch vs master.
+   - Tests defined in human language.
+   - Run in browser by AI.

-29. **Switch from Gradio Frontend**
+30. **Switch from Gradio Frontend**
    - Migrate from Gradio to a more flexible frontend framework.
    - Improve UI/UX capabilities and performance.

-30. **Visual Plot Design**
+31. **Visual Plot Design**
    - A new tab to visualize main events, characters, etc. (e.g., circles for plot items).
    - Allows easy definition of parallel narrative threads and their intersections.
    - Helps in understanding and defining the story structure visually.

-31. **Import Ebooks**
+32. **Import Ebooks**
    - Add the ability to import existing ebooks (EPUB, MOBI, etc.) into the system.
    - Parse imported books into chapters and structure.
    - Users can then expand or modify the imported book using all available editing tools.

-32. **Book Continuations**
+33. **Book Continuations**
    - Support for book sequels (Part 2).
    - Support for copying the narrative style of another book (Persona definitions).